-- (a) Written observation by an outreach worker; or - (b) Written referral by another housing or service provider, which includes all due diligence documentation and/or narrative, including dates to validate homelessness eligibility; or - (c) Certification by the individual or head of household seeking assistance state that (s)he was living on the streets or in shelter, accompanied by an outreach or caseworker's statement of due diligence to establish the client's homeless status; - (d) For individuals exiting from and an institution one of the form of evidence above, and: - i.
-Discharge paperwork or written/oral referral, or - ii.
-Written record of intake worker's due diligence to obtain above evidence and certification by individual that they exited institution.
+- 1. Written observation by an outreach worker; or - 2.
+Written referral by another housing or service provider, which includes all due diligence documentation and/or narrative, including dates to validate homelessness eligibility; or - 3.
+Certification by the individual or head of household seeking assistance state that (s)he was living on the streets or in a shelter, accompanied by an outreach or caseworker's statement of due diligence to establish the client's homeless status;

+- 4. For individuals exiting from an institution one of the forms of evidence above, and: - a.
+Discharge paperwork or written/oral referral, or - b.
+Written record of intake worker's due diligence to obtain above evidence and certification by individual that they exited the institution.